Azure/machinelearning-model-optimizer-preview/README.md

 #### Create an optimization job

+#### Option1: Optimize with published optimizer image

+We provided two published optimzer images that wrapped olive, you can try with `mcr.microsoft.com/azureml/aml-olive-optimizer:latest` and  `mcr.microsoft.com/azureml/aml-olive-optimizer-gpu:latest`.

-Prepare an optimization configuration json file.
+User need to prepare an optimization configuration json file(required) and/or model folder and/or code folder as they need.
 Below is a sample configuration file.
 For detailed configuration definitions, please refer to [Olive Optimizer Configuration](#olive-optimizer-configuration).
+And we also prepared some job templates to show how to create a job with published image.

 ```json
 {